zilverline/sequent/docs/docs/concepts/projector.md

   be finished rebuilding.
 In Sequent we replay on a **per aggregate** basis.

-To use Projectors in your project, you need to add them to `config.event_handlers` in your Sequent configuration:
+If you didn't set `enable_autoregistration` to `true` you will need to add your Projectors manually to your Sequent configuration in order to use them.

 ```ruby
   Sequent.configure do |config|